 ReadWorks is a nonprofit that aims to improve teacher effectiveness and student achievement.
 It houses hundreds of curated nonfiction and literary articles, along with reading comprehension quizzes and vocabulary lessons.
 The best part?
 It uses the most up-to-date research on literacy to inform its content.

 This website pairs passages from classic books, like The Adventures of Tom Sawyer and Around the World in 80 Days, with different reading exercises and activities that ask students to answer questions about the text.
 Not only does this introduce classic literature to all students, but it breaks them down in a way that helps them better understand the material.
 You’ll find a range of authors, poems, genres, and more—making it an ideal resource for all students.

 Designed for K-8 students, this site offers hundreds of stories your students can read online, and many of these include reading comprehension worksheets you can print and use in class.

 Looking for different types of stories and activities?
 This website has both.
-It includes reading comprehension exercises for poems, original stories, articles, and essays, and also includes activities tailored to specific skills, like helping students learn antonyms, synonyms, and more.
-The site is best suited for students in grades 4-8.
+It includes reading comprehension exercises for poems, original stories, articles, and essays and also includes activities tailored to specific skills, like helping students learn antonyms, synonyms, and more.
+The site is best suited for students in 4th through 8th grade.